apache/incubator-heron/docs/operators/configuration/instance.md

 ## Metrics Manager Configuration

-These parameters deal with how each HI interacts with [Stream Managers](../../concepts/architecture.html#stream-manager).
+These parameters deal with how each HI interacts with the topology's [Stream Manager](../../concepts/architecture.html#stream-manager).

 Parameter | Meaning | Default
 :-------- |:------- |:-------